Standardizing SCPI Command Sets Across Mixed Hardware

 if expect_type is list:

-Standardizing SCPI across mixed hardware is not about forcing instruments to behave identically.
-It is about constructing deterministic boundaries that absorb vendor divergence, enforce strict parsing contracts, and guarantee recoverable fault states.
-When normalization, timeout tracking, and error isolation are treated as first-class architectural constraints, heterogeneous pipelines achieve the reliability required for unattended laboratory automation.
+Standardizing SCPI across mixed hardware is not about forcing instruments to behave identically — it is about constructing one deterministic boundary that absorbs vendor divergence, enforces strict parsing contracts, and guarantees recoverable fault states.
+When termination stripping, numeric tolerance, monotonic deadlines, and error-queue isolation are treated as first-class constraints, a heterogeneous rack reaches the reliability an unattended overnight run demands.